LargePenguin/qPrint/README.md

 ## Installation

-* Clone the repo and build with your favorite Java IDE
+* Clone the repo and build with your favorite Java IDE.
-* Or download the latest prebuilt jar [here](https://github.com/LargePenguin/qPrint/releases/latest)
+* Or download the latest prebuilt jar [here](https://github.com/LargePenguin/qPrint/releases/latest).

 ## Configuration

-**Recommended:** Download the official carpet duper schematic.
+**Recommended:** Download the official carpet duper schematic [here](https://github.com/LargePenguin/qPrint/releases/latest).

 The default configuration works (relatively) well on Constantiam.net, which is where I tend to play.
 If you're using qPrint on another server, you might have to change some settings.